WarrenRoman/git-utility-belt/README.md

-# git-utility-belt
+# GIT UTILITY BELT

-GIT UTILITY BELT - Useful utililties for helping with everyday GIT duties
+Useful utililties for helping with everyday GIT duties

+## Why
 As a dev working on a single project but spread over multiple repos I found wasting a lot of time.
 So with this in mind I set out to create a GIT UTILITY BELT to help speed up development.
 Hope this helps someone as it grows and feel free to contribute.